Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - "What is nextflow?"
 - "What resources does Pawsey Supercomputing Center offer?"
 - "How to deploy 'nfcore-rnaseq  pipeline' on a 'Pawsey Nimbus VM instance'"
-- "How to Use R with RStudio for downstream data-analysis?"
+- "How to perform downstream data-analysis in R/RStudio?"

 objectives: